Course Syllabus

 Measurable Student Learning Outcomes:

-1. Describe the difference between a relational database and a flat file (Level 1; ABET
+At the completion of the course, students will be able to…1.
+Describe the difference between a relational database and a flat file (Level 1; ABET

 Outcomes: A, j)